ChristianLoizou/insomnia/README.md

 * Project selection panel {I3}

 # Things to implement later
-* P5.js implementation of chess with game engine run by python?? {I5}
+* P5.js implementation of chess with game engine run by python? {I5}
 * and more...
 *